hodgesds/elasticsearch_tornado/docs/index.rst

-.. elasticsearch_tornado documentation master file, created by sphinx-quickstart on Sun Dec 14 19:57:04 2014.
+..
+Elasticsearch Tornado documentation master file, created by sphinx-quickstart on Sun Dec 14 21:09:18 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to elasticsearch_tornado's documentation!
+Welcome to Elasticsearch Tornado's documentation!
 =================================================

 Contents:

 .. toctree::
-   :maxdepth: 4
+   :maxdepth: 2

-   elasticsearch_tornado

 Indices and tables
 ==================